By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Guilt is defined as to be aware you had done wrong or to take the responsibility for doing wrong.
-This can be a health emotion.
+This can be a healthy emotion.
 If you genuinely feel guilty the solution is clear, do not do it again.

 Guilt can be protective if it prevents you from doing or continuing to do something that is wrong.
-The emphasis here is on the action not the person.
+The emphasis here is on the action, not the person.
 The legal system uses this word in the sense that someone has done an act that is forbidden or has failed to do something that was required.
 The person is then guilty of a specific illegal act.

 Some people try to use guilt to manipulate others into doing things they want them to do.
 We hear the expression “guilt-trip” to describe this effort.
 As in “I can’t believe you wouldn’t want to spend Sunday with your parents.”
 The effort here is to get people to do what you want by trying to make them feel guilty if they don’t comply with your request.

-Shame is about the person not the act.
+Shame is about the person, not the act.

 Shame, to my way of thinking, is a lot more destructive than guilt.
 It is also harder to get loose from.

 Some dictionary definitions of Shame include things like, shame is a negative emotion.
 It includes feelings of dishonor, unworthiness, and embarrassment.
 People who experience shame feel disgraced or dishonored.